scGetStuff/top-f-odin-recipes/README.md

 First assignment, simple HTML stuff.\
-Will be used in future assignments.
+Will be used in future assignments.\
+testing something in vs code git